pcsom/fingerspelling-squeezeformer-kaggle-winner/README.md

-## Google - ASL Fingerspelling Recognition 1st place solution (modification)
+## Note - I am not the author of or affiliated with the authors of the 1st place solution.
+Their original work and github can be found here:

-Note - I am not the author or affiliated with the 1st place solution.
-Their original work and github can be found here: https://github.com/ChristofHenkel/kaggle-asl-fingerspelling-1st-place-solution
+https://github.com/ChristofHenkel/kaggle-asl-fingerspelling-1st-place-solution

 This repository contains the codebase to reproduce the winning solution to the Google - ASL Fingerspelling Recognition competition on kaggle.